tylerdahl123/Refactor-HW/README.md

 ## Description

 For this assignment I was tasked by a marketing agency to help their websites "accessibility".
-Having been given already written code it was up to me to observe the "scout rule" and clean up the outdated html that was within the file.
-I changed the outdated divs with more semantic friendly selectors.
-I also helped consolidate the css and helped element some of the redundancy.
+Having been given already written code it was up to me to observe the "scout rule" and clean up the out-dated html that was within the file.
+I changed the out-dated divs with more semantic friendly selectors.
+I also helped consolidate the css and helped eliminate some of the redundancy.
 I left comments in the style.css file for where i made changes and the justificiation for some of my changes.